nobidev/cilium/Documentation/cmdref/cilium-agent_hive.md

       --private-networks-bridge-gneigh-interval duration                 Interval at which workload cluster endpoints are announced using gratuitous ARP/ND in bridge mode.
 Ignored in default mode. (default 1m0s)
       --private-networks-enabled                                         Enable support for private networks
       --private-networks-health-check-interval duration                  The interval for performing health checks against candidate INBs.
 Ignored in bridge mode. (default 2s)
-      --private-networks-health-check-port uint16                        The TCP port used for health checks (default 4239) --private-networks-health-check-timeout duration                   The timeout after which a candidate INB is considered unhealthy if no health check response is received.
+      --private-networks-health-check-port uint16                        The TCP port the health checks server listens to, in bridge mode (default 4239)
+      --private-networks-health-check-timeout duration                   The timeout after which a candidate INB is considered unhealthy if no health check response is received.
 Ignored in bridge mode. (default 5s)
       --private-networks-mode string                                     The private networks mode ("default" or "bridge") (default "default")
       --procfs string                                                    Path to the host's proc filesystem mount (default "/proc")